API Reference

 string |

-non-blocking STDERR; '' if no output pipe |
+consuming STDERR (bytes since the last call, non-blocking); '' if no output pipe |

 signal(int $signal) |